javabuild/builder-parent/README.md

    * build classes: "src/build/java/"
    * build ressources: "src/build/resources/"
-   * generated sources: "target/builder/main/java/"
+   * generated sources: "target/javabuild/main/java/"
-   * generated ressources: "target/builder/main/resources/"
+   * generated ressources: "target/javabuild/main/resources/"
-   * generated test sources: "target/builder/test/java/"
+   * generated test sources: "target/javabuild/test/java/"
-   * generated test resources: "target/builder/test/resources/"
+   * generated test resources: "target/javabuild/test/resources/"
-   * additional files to include in the war file (for war projects): "target/builder/main/webapp/"
+   * additional files to include in the war file (for war projects): "target/javabuild/main/webapp/"
-   * additional html pages to deploy in the project's site: "target/builder/site/"
+   * additional html pages to deploy in the project's site: "target/javabuild/site/"

-For examples, look at project "builder-maven-plugin-test".
+For examples, look at project "javabuild-maven-plugin-test".

 ## Contents of this Git repository

-   * builder-api: annotations to be used in your build classes
+   * javabuild-api: annotations to be used in your build classes
-   * builder-maven-plugin: maven plugin/extension to be declared in the project's pom.xml
+   * javabuild-maven-plugin: maven plugin/extension to be declared in the project's pom.xml
-   * builder-maven-plugin-test: an example project
+   * javabuild-maven-plugin-test: an example project